fatimarama/Retrieval-Augmented-Generation-with-Embeddings-from-PDF-Book/README.md

 ## Workflow:
   ### 1. Data Preparation:
   - Conversion of the PDF book into a suitable format for embedding generation.
-  - Preprocessing text to clean and standardize content for optimal embedding creation.

   ### 2. Embedding Generation:
-  - Utilization of Groq, all-MiniLM-L6-v2, and Llama-3.1-70b-versatile models to create embeddings from the text.
+  - Utilization of Groq, and all-MiniLM-L6-v2 models to create embeddings from the text.
   - Storing embeddings in Qdrant for efficient retrieval.

   ### 3. Retrieval-Augmented Generation:

   - Implementing a retrieval system to fetch relevant embeddings from Qdrant based on user queries.
-  - Generating responses by combining retrieved embeddings and a generation model.
+  - Generating responses by combining retrieved embeddings and Llama-3.1-70b-versatile model responses.

 ## Results and Performance:
-  - **Accuracy:** The project aims to improve the relevance and accuracy of generated responses by leveraging high-quality embeddings and efficient retrieval.
+  - **Accuracy:** The project aims to improve the relevance and accuracy of generated responses by combining embeddings and retrieval.
-  - **Efficiency:** Utilization of efficient embedding models and Qdrant ensures quick retrieval and generation processes.
+  - **Efficiency:** Utilization of embedding models and Qdrant ensures quick retrieval and generation processes.
-  - **Scalability:** The system is designed to handle large datasets and can be scaled as needed.